wonma/100-days-of-code/log.md

 **Thoughts**
 - I got to think that one of the valuable skills that a front-end developer can possess and develop continuously is to identify the same pattern and find a way to use less code with 'reusability' always set default in mind.

+---
+### Day 33: November 18, Friday

+**Today's Progress**
+Styled the theme switcher and initialized 'Feedback Form' exercise codebase.

+**Thoughts**
+- It's easy to feel overwhelmed when you don't have experience with styling the element as displayed.
+However, you can style everything as you want if you start from the smallest part.
+Don't get overwhelmed by all the fancy styled elements you see online!
+Say, 'If somebody didt, I CAN DO IT TOO!'

 <!--